 The playa can be subject to sudden bouts of fierce, unpredictable weather.
 Storm cells may bring high winds, lightning and rain.
-Dust storms prowl the playa and can produce instant "white outs."
+Dust storms prowl the playa and can produce instant "whiteouts."
 Long, sustained rainfall or prolonged white out conditions are unlikely, but you should be mentally and physically prepared for such occurrences.
 If you're caught in a white out:

-- ➡ Seek immediate shelter and stay there.
-Now's the time to use those goggles you brought. - # If you're far from shelter, sit down, cover your face with your shirt and wait.
-Carry a dust mask with you at all times! - ₱ Be on alert for moving vehicles. - ∄ If you are driving a vehicle, stop and wait for the air to clear You will not be able to see where you are going and could hurt yourself or others.
+- Seek immediate shelter and stay there.
+Now's the time to use those goggles you brought. - If you're far from shelter, sit down, cover your face with your shirt, turn your back to the wind and wait. - Be alert for moving vehicles.
+If you are driving a vehicle, stop and wait for the air to clear.
+You will not be able to see where you are going and could hurt yourself or others.